Tensor ideals of abelian type and quantum groups: Quantum groups: preparation

 We denote by $\Tilt U_\zeta (\fg)$ the (ribbon) pseudo-tensor subcategory of $\Rep U_\zeta(\fg)$ of tilting modules, see \cite{An}.
 Indecomposable tilting modules are labelled by their highest weight as $T(\lambda)$, $\lambda\in\mX^+$.
 The category $\Rep U_\zeta(\fg)$ has enough projective objects, and all projective objects are tilting modules and also injective, see \cite{APW}.
 Concretely, the indecomposable projectives are $T((\ell-1)\rho+\mu)$, $\mu\in\mX^+$ and the projective cover, and injective hull, of $\unit$ is $T((2\ell-2)\rho)$.

-For a Levi subalgebra $\fl\subset\fg$, the restriction (braided) tensor functor from $\Rep U_\zeta(\fg)$ to $\Rep U_\zeta(\fl)$ maps tilting modules to tilting modules, see \cite[Proposition~6.2.1]{Ha} for an explicit proof in type A, which works in general under our assumption $\ell>h$.
+For a Levi subalgebra $\fl\subset\fg$, the restriction (braided) tensor functor from $\Rep U_\zeta(\fg)$ to $\Rep U_\zeta(\fl)$ maps tilting modules to tilting modules, see \cite[Corollary~1.9(i)]{Ka} for the integral version from which both the quantum and the algebraic group case follow.